MostlyMax/site-to-rss/README.md

 couple hours.
 This would also make it load MUCH faster as it could be cached on the edge (closer to them) and wouldn't have to be generated in real time.

+Lastly, there is a fancy new tool that's pretty good at parsing code and language!
+It would be interesting to see if this entire form could just be autofilled using Kagi's [fast gpt api](https://kagi.com/fastgpt).

 ### Design Ideas
 these are just some of the notes I took during the beginning of the project.
 It's mostly word vomit but I'll leave it here for now.